inex/ixp-manager-docs-md/docs/features/grapher.md

 #### Customising the Configuration

-An example of hour to customise the MRTG configuration [can be found in the skinning documenation](skinning.md).
+An example of how to customise the MRTG configuration [can be found in the skinning documenation](skinning.md).

 #### Inserting Traffic Data Into the Database / Reporting Emails